 By changing the depth and angle between cuts, you can create different effects.
 Additionally, you can twist and fold pedals of wax to achieve more intrinsic designs.

-After carving the sides of the candle to achieve your desired design, it is time to finish off your candle.
+After carving the sides of the candle, it is time to finish off your candle.

 First, you want to remove some wax on top around the wick to create a well.
-This can be done easily with a cookie-cutter or you can use your knife.
+This can be done easily with a cookie-cutter or with a knife.
 This well will guarantee that the candle will burn evenly and the sides will remain intact.

 Secondly, you want to smoothen out the bottom of the candle to make sure it is stable enough to stand firmly.
 Warm up the base of the candle using a pan or hot water and then rapidly spin the candle to level the base.

 Finally, you want to dip the candle in a glaze that will protect your decorative carved candle by keeping everything in place.
 Additionally, the glaze will give your candle a nice glossy shine.